Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Fine-grained Video-Text Understanding

 \subsection{Spatio-Temporal Video Grounding}

-Spatio-Temporal Video Grounding aims to predict a spatio-temporal tube for the event depicted in given language query from an untrimmed video.
-HCSTVG-v1, HCSTVG-v2, VidSTG-Declarative, and VidSTG-Interrogative are the most popular benchmarking datasets used in the community.
-The evaluation metrics for this task include: (1) m\_vIoU, vIoU@0.3, and vIoU@0.5, which measure the spatiotemporal localization accuracy; and (2) m\_tIoU, which solely evaluates the temporal localization precision.

-Earlier methods \cite{stvg:VidSTG, stvg:OMRN, stvg:HCSTVG} use unimodal detectors like Faster R-CNN \cite{Faster-RCNN} to detect objects in each video frame and then ground the temporal locations based on the detection features.
+STVG aims to predict a spatio-temporal tube for the event depicted in given language query from an untrimmed video.
+Earlier methods \cite{stvg:VidSTG, stvg:OMRN, stvg:HCSTVG} use unimodal detectors like Faster R-CNN~\cite{fasterrcnn} to detect objects in each video frame and then ground the temporal locations based on the detection features.
 STVGBert \cite{stvg:STVGBert} is the first work to introduce and fully finetune a pre-trained ViLBERT \cite{ViLBERT} model and develop a novel spatio-temporal composition/decomposition attention module, thereby enabling joint spatio-temporal modeling.
 Recent studies \cite{stvg:TubeDETR,stvg:STCAT,stvg:CoSD,stvg:sgfd,stvg:CoSTA,stvg:TASTVG,stvg:CGSTVG} have developed frameworks based on the powerful pre-trained MDETR model \cite{MDETR}, incorporating additional spatio-temporal interaction mechanisms.
 To achieve better performance, some approaches \cite{stvg:TubeDETR,stvg:STCAT} additionally introduce a temporal module to capture the cross-frame interaction and fine-tune all the parameters involved in the model.
 Specifically, TubeDETR \cite{stvg:TubeDETR} introduces a fast visual-only branch in the encoder and a time-aligned cross-attention mechanism in the decoder, enabling object queries to achieve joint spatio-temporal modeling.
 STCAT \cite{stvg:STCAT} designs a video-level multimodal template in the decoder to maintain temporal consistency across spatial predictions.